-Who would have thought that Svedka vodka was from Sweden?
+Another Northerner.
+I mean, who would have thought that Svedka vodka was from Sweden?
+Svenska + Vodka = Svedka.
 And yet here we are.
 I found this one in a regular grocery store in Germany and decided to take it home.

 I’ve been thinking about some of the difficulties in vodka tasting these days.
 One problem is that vodka doesn’t differ as much in taste as do other liquors, say whiskey, for example.
 The differences in taste and aftertaste are much more nuanced, and they often depend on factors that are subject to change, like water quality, for example.

-Keeping the testing difficulties in mind, I decided to give Svedka vodka two tries on two different occasions just to be sure, but in the end, “average” is still the description I want to use.
+Keeping the testing difficulties in mind, I decided to give Svedka vodka two tries on two different occasions.
+Just to be sure.
+But in the end, “average” is still the description I want to use.
 Or maybe “slightly above average”.

 This is a reliable vodka that might be good in a mixed drink.
-Like so many others.
+Like so many others from the North.